-We always ensure our team carry out a high standard of health and safety related protocols when at work and with the advent of the coronavirus, we have reviewed these protocols, ensuring our team and partners are as safe as they can be when in the field.
-We take bio-security seriously and are very grateful to Safe4 for providing us with gloves and disinfectant products to use whilst we are conducting in-country work.
-Pocket sized hand sanitiser containers are extremely useful and some Safe4 products have been proven to be effective against coronavirus.
+We always ensure our team carry out a high standard of health and safety related protocols when at work and with the advent of coronavirus, we have reviewed these protocols to ensure our team and partners are as safe as they can be when in the field.
+We take bio-security seriously and are very grateful to Safe4 for providing us with gloves and disinfectant products to use for our in-country work.
+Pocket-sized hand sanitiser containers are extremely useful and some Safe4 products have been proven to be effective against coronavirus.

-However, with the covid 19 virus outbreak now classified as a pandemic by the World Health Organisation, the travel required for our field project work must be severely decreased.
+However, with the COVID-19 virus outbreak now classified as a pandemic by the World Health Organisation, the travel required for our field project work must be severely decreased.
 This is for the protection of our staff as well as ensuring we follow current travel guidelines and restrictions.

-In light of the current situation, we are now investigating further alternatives such as virtual workshops and online meetings to continue the work already achieved by, for example, our partners in the Partner for Animals programme.
-It is important to keep the momentum going until we can continue on-the-ground initiatives and practical staff training programmes.
-Not only does this mean we can meet our objectives in these challenging times but can also build on the existing relationship we have with our partner zoos and aquariums.
+In light of the current situation, we are now investigating further alternatives, such as virtual workshops and online meetings to continue the work already achieved by, for example, our partners in the Partner for Animals programme.
+It is important to keep the momentum going until we can continue on the ground initiatives and practical staff training programmes.
+Not only does this mean we can meet our objectives in these challenging times, but we can also build on the existing relationship we have with our partner facilities.

 Unfortunately in these uncertain times, grassroots charities such as ours do suffer financially.
-Understandably organisations and supporters become less able to donate when they themselves are uncertain about their future.
-If you like what we do, we really do appreciate your continued support, through liking and sharing our content across social media.
+Understandably organisations and supporters become less able to donate when they themselves are uncertain about their future, but if you like what we do, we really appreciate your continued support through ways such as liking and sharing our content across social media.

 Notes to Editors